-Ms. Ticoulet is the Executive Director, CEO, and Founder of DivaDiversity.
-She has previously held Board positions for several nonprofit companies and hopes to continue her passion for philanthropy work to help diverse and disadvantaged communities heal from trauma.
+Ms. Ticoulet is the Executive Director, CEO, and Founder of DivaDiversity located in Santa Clara, California.
+She has previously held Board positions for several nonprofit companies and hopes to continue her passion of philanthropy work to help diverse and disadvantaged communities heal from trauma.
 She received a Master’s degree in Counseling Psychology, with a specialization in Holistic Studies from John F. Kennedy University (now National University).
-She currently practices as a Licensed Marriage and Family Therapist and in process of obtaining certification as a Nutrition and Wellness Coach in Sunnyvale, California.
+She currently practices as a Licensed Marriage and Family Therapist and in process of obtaining certification in nutrition and wellness to offer nutrition education as part of her clinical treatment.
 She received her undergraduate degree in Business, Human Resources Management from San Jose State University.
-She is an entrepreneur and enjoys creating and building new companies to help nurture her passion from having worked in the tech industry for over 25yrs.
+She is an entrepreneur and enjoys creating and building new family of companies in the healthcare space.
 She particularly has a joy of building a community of high learning environments and consistently challenges herself and others to grow to their full potential.
-Previously, Ms. Ticoulet worked in the high-tech industry where she established and partnered with leadership teams in various industries in Biotech, software, hardware, and manufacturing companies.
+Previously, Ms. Ticoulet worked in the high-tech industry where she established and partnered with leadership teams in various industries; Biotech, Software, Hardware, Manufacturing, and Communications companies.
 She has worked in management and consulting positions.
 She has been a speaker, trainer, and facilitator for various corporations and universities.

 Ms. Ticoulet continues to create and develop programs that will further the research of diversity and inclusion within the field of counseling psychology.
 Overall, she hopes that these programs will be applied and implemented effectively in therapeutic treatments cross culturally.
 Ms. Ticoulet believes that the essence of her work is “Aloha,” which in Hawaiian means a focus on love and openness, and is a pathway to all healing.